 UF International Center website provides links to additional resources, including the Career Connections Center, student organizations, undergraduate research and tutoring.

 Contact Nicole at firstname.lastname@example.org.
 Follow her on Twitter at @nicolebeltg.

-Nicole Beltrán is a second-year journalism and economics major, reporting for the university and caimán desk.
+Nicole Beltran is a second-year journalism and economics major, and she's the caimán desk editor this semester.
 In her free time, she enjoys reading, journaling, and watching musicals.